Freeze-in production of sterile neutrino dark matter in a gauged U$(1)^\prime$ model with inverse seesaw: Bounds on Mass from high energy, intensity and lifetime frontier Experiments

-To obtain the correct relic density of sterile neutrino DM through light $Z^\prime$ portal, the coupling should be very small and the $Z^\prime$ boson has to be long lived as we have seen in the previous section.
-The parameter space for such a light $Z^\prime$ can be probed in several proposed experiments.
-In Figs.~\ref{fig:ml} and \ref{fig:mlb}, we have shown the various existing bounds as well as future senstivities of the planned experiments in the $M_{Z^\prime} - g^\prime$ planes for the $U(1)_{B-L}$ case with light $Z^\prime$.
+To obtain the correct relic density of the sterile neutrino DM through light $Z^\prime$ portal, the coupling should be very small as we have seen before.
+The parameter space for such a light $Z^\prime$ can be probed in several proposed proton beam dump experiments like FASERs \cite{FASER:2018eoc}, DUNE \cite{Dev:2021qjj} and electron/positron beam dump experiment like ILC-BD \cite{Sakaki:2020mqb,Asai:2021xtg}.
+We also compare our constraints on $U(1)^\prime$ gauge coupling with sensitivities for several existing electron beam dump experiments such as Orsay \cite{Davier:1989wz}, E137 \cite{Bjorken:1988as}, E141 \cite{Riordan:1987aw}, KEK \cite{Konaka:1986cb}, and proton beam dump experiments such as LSND \cite{LSND:1997vqj}, CHARM \cite{CHARM:1985anb}, $\nu-\textrm{Cal}$ \cite{Blumlein:2011mv,Blumlein:2013cua}, Nomad \cite{NOMAD:2001eyx}, PS191 \cite{Bernardi:1985ny}.
+We also compare our results with SN1987A (SFHo20.0 profile with $20.0M_\odot$ progenitor mass) \cite{Croon:2020lrf}.
+We obtain these constraints on $g^\prime-M_{Z^\prime}$ plane for different scalar charge combinations.